Table of Contents

-The world’s supply chains, battered by the two-year COVID pandemic and related staffing and resourcing problems, continue to make headlines for a simple reason: they are still under dynamic stress.
+Valuable insights can be gained from the successful regulation of cannabis and the emergence of cannabis track-and-trace technology.
+As the world’s supply chains, battered by the two-year COVID pandemic and related staffing and resourcing problems, continue to make headlines for a simple reason: they are still under dynamic stress.
 War in Europe, economic disruption, and dislocation are piling further uncertainty into an already volatile basket of risks to which there are no easy answers.
-One thing we do know, however, is that utilizing innovative technology and automation will be integral to helping solve our current supply chain woes – and lessons gleaned from the successful regulation of cannabis can help lead the way.
+One thing we do know, however, is that utilizing innovative technology and automation will be integral to helping solve our current supply chain woes.

 Building resilience in supply chains is a long-standing goal of both government regulators and business owners, and ultimately one that benefits consumers.
 Businesses want to move products; governments have an interest in protecting the health of consumers while safeguarding the flow of goods; consumers want and should expect that the products they buy are safe and effective.
 In cannabis, track-and-trace technologies help accomplish all of these objectives.